Monica English the Witch of Gayton, Norfolk, England

 ~ 1950's to 1960's

-Also in the 1950's, Gerald Gardner among other people created a group called Wicca which was a new group that called themselves Witches and they claim to have historical roots to the old Traditional Witchcraft.
+In the 1950's, Gerald B. Gardner created a group called Wicca which was a new group that called themselves Witches and they claimed to have historical roots to the old Traditional Witchcraft.

-In the early 1960's, the coven in Norfolk became concerned that about Gerald Gardner and the publicity surrounding him and Wicca.
+Then allegedly in the late 1950's, the coven in Norfolk became concerned that about Gerald Gardner and the publicity surrounding him and Wicca.
 They were fearful of the Old Craft being brought out to the public.

 ~ Lois Bourne, Margo, Bertram, and the Norfolk Coven